bigcommerce/dev-docs/docs/api-docs/analytics/web-analytics.md

 # Data Solutions API

-The Data Solutions V3 API lets you configure **storefront** channel settings for a store's prebuilt data analytic solutions.
+The Web Analytics API lets you configure **storefront** channel settings for a store's prebuilt data analytic solutions.

 Note that a store has global settings for data solutions, from which any storefront channel can inherit.
 A merchant can override these global settings with storefront-specific settings for their data solutions.
 This API configures settings for **storefront** channels at the store's global level (`channel_id` is `0`) and at the specific storefront channel level (by specifying a `channel_id` in the query).
 If no channel ID is specified in the query, the default channel is the global channel `0`.